CZ-NIC/knot/doc/reference.rst

   utilized for faster handshakes.
 - The client does not close the connection gracefully and let it time out from the server side.
-- Multi-DNS-message-transfer is broken.
-Only use this for small (< 15KiB) zones.

 .. _remote_key: